Unofficial translation

 6) verify the compliance with the pre-flight regime, food preparation conditions, sanitary condition of eating places and food storage in field conditions, carry out additional vitaminisation of personnel if necessary.

-110. At the end of TFT, the medical service of the aviation unit analyzes the aeromedical safety of TFT and specifies measures to correct identified mistakes.
+Footnote.
+Paragraph 109 - as reworded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall come into force ten calendar days after the date of its first official publication).110.
+At the end of TFT, the medical service of the aviation unit analyzes the aeromedical safety of TFT and specifies measures to correct identified mistakes.
 For accelerated rehabilitation of aviation personnel, the medical service of the aviation unit makes recommendations to the commander of the aviation unit on the rational organization of work and rest using measures of restorative medicine.

-to the Rules for aeromedical safety
+Appendix 1 to the Rules for aeromedical safety of state aviation of the Republic of Kazakhstan |

 Approximate dates for admission of aviation personnel to professional activities